 first party risks and third party risks in the same cell structure;

-the risks associated with the insurance obligations of another licensed insurer.
+the risks associated with the insurance obligations of another insurer without the approval the Prudential Authority.

-A reinsurer that is licensed to conduct both life and non-life insurance business may not be licensed to conduct reinsurance business in respect of classes 6 to 8 set out in Table 1 of Schedule 2.
+(a) A reinsurer that is licensed to conduct both life and non-life insurance business may not be licensed to conduct reinsurance business in respect of classes 6 to 8 set out in Table 1 of Schedule 2.

+(b) A reinsurer licensed to conduct life or non-life insurance business or both may be licensed to conduct insurance business in respect of class 10 set out in Table 2 of Schedule 2 directly with a medical scheme registered under the Medical Schemes Act, 1998 (Act No. 131 of 1998).

-The Prudential Authority may, in the case of an insurer, impose licensing conditions in addition to subsections (1) to (7), which may include conditions—
+The Prudential Authority may, in the case of an insurer, impose licensing conditions in addition to subsections (1) to (7) necessary to achieve the objective of this Act, which may include conditions—

 relating to the insurance business arrangements, including, but not limited to, the outsourcing arrangements or cell structures that the insurer may enter into;